Rohde-Schwarz/rsicplugindocumentation/docs/source/Chapter_01_Introduction.rst

     - SCPI commands auto-completion - the plugin helps you to write your SCPI commands faster and error-free.
     - Hardcopy screenshot - quickly make screenshot of your instrument's screen and save it to your PC.
     - File Browser - use CTRL+C / CTRL+V to seamlessly transfer files from / to instrument or between instruments.
+    - Macros - execute python scripts for different instruments with one click.
     - More interesting features coming in the future...